hiromipaw/onionperf/README.md

 - Number and type of failures.

-The measurement outliers PDF output file contains visualizations of the following metrics: outlier relays in the TTFB (time to first byte) dataset, for public service measurements
+The measurement outliers PDF output file contains visualizations of the following metrics:

+- Outlier relays in the TTFB (time to first byte) dataset, for public service measurements
-- Outlier relays in the TTFB and TTLB datasets, for onion service measurements
+- Outlier relays in the TTFB and TTLB (time to last byte) datasets, for onion service measurements
 - Common outliers in the TTFB and TTLB dataset across both public and onion service measurements
 - Relays most seen in circuits that failed with errors for both public and onion measurements